yiwenguo/Dynamic-Network-Surgery/README.md

 # Dynamic network surgery

 Dynamic network surgery is a very effective method for DNN pruning.
 To better use it with python and matlab, you may also need a [classic version](https://github.com/BVLC/caffe/tree/0dfc5dac3d8bf17f833e21ae6ce7bc3ea19a03fa) of the [Caffe framework](http://caffe.berkeleyvision.org).
 For the convolutional and fully-connected layers to be pruned, change their layer types to "CConvolution" and "CInnerProduct" respectively.
-Then, pass the "cconvlution_param" and "cinner_product_param" messages to these modified layers for better pruning performance.
+Then, pass "cconvlution_param" and "cinner_product_param" messages to these modified layers for better pruning performance.

 # Example for usage